Mico27/gbs-ConfigLoadSavePlugin/README.md

 **Save slot count** is safe, since files keep their addresses.

 **Can I use this with the MetaTile or SceneStackEx plugins, which also need save memory?**
 Yes.
-Compatibility variants ship for both and for RpgMaker2K, and they push the save files past whatever memory the other plugin owns.
+Compatibility variants ship for both, and they push the save files past whatever memory the other plugin owns.

 **My build failed complaining about Save configuration.**
 The setting and the event have to agree. **Custom variable set** needs a **Save configuration**